Treasure Island in Outer Space: Production

 The series was produced by RAI (Radiotelevisione Italiana) and directed by Antonio Margheriti under the pen name Anthony M. Dawson.
 It is the biggest sci-fi production of Italian television.

-The miniseries of 5 episodes of 100 min was originally aired in Italy from November 19, 1987, on RAI Due channel.
-It was also adapted as a 120 min film.
+The miniseries of 5 episodes of 100 minutes was originally aired in Italy from November 19, 1987, on RAI Due channel.
+It was also adapted as a 120-minute film.
 The miniseries is also known as Space Island (UK and Norway, USA on VHS) and Der Schatz im All (Germany).